rahulbarhate/rahulbarhate.github.io/leadership.md

 #### [Judge](./coCurricular.md) &ensp; Leadership &ensp;

-Over the last few months I have guided several students on various topics in computer science, software engineering, product development as well as mentored
+Over the past few months I have been tutoring sophmores and juniors on various topics in computer science, software engineering, product development as well as mentored over 150 students for various Hackathons.

+Was felicitated by the MIT School of Technology and Management for